privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 We need `s_advices/c_advices` for two things:

-- to compute the overall branch RLC (to be able to check the hash of a branch)
+- to compute the overall branch RLC (to be able to check the hash of a branch to be in a parent)
 - to check whether `s_advices/c_advices` (at `is_modified` position)
   present the hash of the next element in a proof